Monash University shooting

 The Monash University shooting occurred on 21 October 2002, when a 36-year-old international student killed students William Wu and Steven Chan, both 26, and injured five others during a mass shooting at Monash University in Melbourne.
 The gunman, Huan Yun Xiang, was acquitted of murder charges stemming from the shootings due to mental impairment, and is currently under psychiatric care.
 Several of the people present in the room of the shootings were officially commended for their bravery in tackling Xiang and ending the shooting.

 Shooting

 At 11:24 a.m. on 21 October 2002, Huan Yun "Allen" Xiang (向环云 Xiàng Huányún), a fourth-year commerce student at the university, entered room E 659 of the Menzies Building on Monash's Clayton campus in an econometrics class containing twelve students.
 Xiang climbed onto a desk and opened fire with a handgun from a standing position.
-People in the classroom were initially confused by the noise and by Xiang screaming "You never understand me!".
+People in the classroom were initially confused by the noise and by Xiang screaming, "You never understand me!"

-Xiang killed two students in the room: